FM-Agent: Scaling Formal Methods to Large Systems via LLM-Based Hoare-Style Reasoning: Conclusion

 \section{Conclusion}

 This paper presents the first framework that enables automated compositional reasoning for large-scale systems.
-The evaluation shows that \sys can successfully find newly discovered bugs in systems with up to 143k LoC.
+The evaluation shows that \sys can successfully find newly discovered bugs in systems with up to 143k LoC per system.
+The bugs can cause serious consequences, including system crashes and incorrect execution results.